Sale Currency: GBP

 • We do not accept card payments over £100, values over £100 is to be made by bank transfer

-• Failure to pay for goods may also result in being barred from future bidding.
+• Please note that late payment fees will be added where applicable.
+Failure to pay for goods may also result in being barred from future bidding.

 These terms and conditions set down the terms that relate to vendors, bidders and buyers on which we give lots for sale.
 Therefore, before you instruct us to sell merchandise or before you bid on goods, you should read them carefully, since they will bind you when we approve your order to sell or on inserting a bid.